Back to DWU AI Articles

 The $0.11 compensation was set by statute and has never been adjusted.
 Like the PFC cap itself, this nominal compensation has eroded in real value over two decades.
 Airlines argue that the actual cost of PFC administration has increased with inflation and technological complexity, making the $0.11 allowance insufficient.
 However, Congress has not increased the allowance despite continued advocacy from airlines.

 The effect of the collection allowance is that if an airport imposes a $4.50 PFC, the airport retains only $4.39 of each PFC collected; the remaining $0.11 goes to the airline as compensation.
-For large airports collecting $100+ million in PFCs annually, the total airline compensation represents $25+ million in foregone airport revenue.
-This represents a that airports must account for in financial projections.
+For large airports collecting $100+ million in PFCs annually, the total airline compensation represents approximately $2.4 million in collection allowance costs that airports must account for in financial projections.

 C. Reporting Requirements and Audit Provisions